ARK-Electronics/ark_jetson_kernel/README.md

 ```
 ./setup_prebuilt.sh
 ```
-Alternatively you can visit NVIDIA's [official documentation](https://docs.nvidia.com/jetson/archives/r36.3/DeveloperGuide/IN/QuickStart.html#to-flash-the-jetson-developer-kit-operating-software) for flashing the release.

 ### Flashing
 Connect a micro USB cable to the port adjacent to the mini HDMI.
 Power on with the Force Recovery button held.
 You can verify the Jetson is in recovery mode by checking `lsusb`.